 Invest in a Programmable Thermostat

 Programmable thermostats, including smart thermostats, are a great way to help your AC last longer.
 With programmable thermostats, you can schedule different temperature settings for different days of the week and even different times of the day.
-This allows your AC to take a break on weekdays when you’re at work but still keep you comfortable on weekends when you’re at home.
+This allows your AC to take a break on weekdays when you’re at work but still keeps you comfortable on weekends when you’re at home.
 When your AC performs less work overall, it won’t wear as fast and is likely to last longer.

 Change Your Air Filter